 We are also motivated by the need to encourage increasing the access, resolution, and representativeness of data utilized by the utilities in the interconnection process.
-Modernizing the interconnection process is the essential component to achieve our policy and statuary goals of interconnecting renewable energy, deploying distributed energy resource and reducing greenhouse gas emissions.
-In adopting a cost certainty framework, we aim to encourage and incentivize the utilities to take the necessary steps that will allow them to use the highest-resolution, most up-to-date asset management databases in performing interconnection studies.
+Modernizing the interconnection process is the essential component of our broader goals to develop a modern, "plug-and-play" grid.
+In adopting a cost certainty framework, we aim to encourage and incentivize the utilities to take the necessary steps that will allow them to use the highestresolution, most up-to-date asset management databases in performing interconnection studies.
 Increased access and use of higher-quality, timely data will improve the accuracy of cost estimates.

 Under the Fixed Price Option, utilities would provide developers with a binding cost estimate in exchange for more up-front study time.
 As proposed, the Fixed Price Option would be available to distributed energy resource projects that meet the specific eligibility requirements, pay a \$10,000 fee, and allow for a 60-businsess day up-front study period.
 The Fixed Price Option would then allocate the difference between estimated and actual costs to ratepayers.
 The utilities would put into rate base the capital expenditures associated with any system upgrades beyond the estimated cost funds provided by the developer, as the utilities would be funding the system upgrade costs themselves.
-If the fixed price estimate was too high, any unspent funds would be recorded as Other Operating Revenue.
-This revenue would presumably offset revenue requirement collections from ratepayers.
+If the fixed price estimate was too high, any unspent funds would be recorded as Other Operating Revenue.11 This revenue would presumably offset revenue requirement collections from ratepayers.

-Critics of the Joint Utilities' Fixed Price Option anticipate that the eligibility requirements will prevent the projects that are in most need of cost certainty - i.e., projects applying to interconnect in the grid locations for which cost estimates are the most unpredictable - from accessing the Fixed Price Option and a cost certainty regime.
-Other pre-requisites would deter many otherwise-eligible developers from electing it.
-ORA argues that the Fixed Price Option improperly transfers the risk of inaccurate cost estimates from developers to ratepayers.
-Other parties believe that transferring the risk of cost overruns from developers to utility shareholders would better align the incentivizes for the utilities to improve cost estimate accuracy.
+Critics of the Joint Utilities' Fixed Price Option anticipate that the eligibility requirements will prevent the projects that are in most need of cost certainty - i.e., projects applying to interconnect in the grid locations for which cost estimates are the most unpredictable - from accessing the Fixed Price Option and a cost certainty regime.12 Other pre-requisites would deter many otherwise-eligible developers from electing it.13 ORA argues that the Fixed Price Option improperly transfers the risk of inaccurate cost estimates from developers to ratepayers.14 Other parties believe that transferring the risk of cost overruns from developers to utility shareholders would better align the incentivizes for the utilities to improve cost estimate accuracy.15

-&lt;sup>11 Joint Utility Supplement to the Joint Utility Motion Proposing Rule 21 Tariff Language Implementing Joint Cost Certainty Proposal, May 22, 2015, pp. 5-6.
+11 Joint Utility Supplement to the Joint Utility Motion Proposing Rule 21 Tariff Language Implementing Joint Cost Certainty Proposal, May 22, 2015, pp. 5-6.

-&lt;sup>12 E.g., Bioenergy/PCAPCD Comments on the Joint Utilities' Motion for Interconnection Cost Certainty, May 22, 2015, p.
+12 E.g., Bioenergy/PCAPCD Comments on the Joint Utilities' Motion for Interconnection Cost Certainty, May 22, 2015, p.
 7.

-&lt;sup>13 E.g., Clean Coalition Comments on Joint Utility Motion on Language Implementing Joint Cost Certainty Proposal, May 22, 2015, p.
+13 E.g., Clean Coalition Comments on Joint Utility Motion on Language Implementing Joint Cost Certainty Proposal, May 22, 2015, p.
 2.

-&lt;sup>14 ORA Reply Comments on the Joint Utility Motion Proposing Rule 21 Tariff Language Implementing Joint Cost Certainty Proposal, June 8, 2015, p.
+14 ORA Reply Comments on the Joint Utility Motion Proposing Rule 21 Tariff Language Implementing Joint Cost Certainty Proposal, June 8, 2015, p.
 8.

-&lt;sup>15 E.g., ORA Reply Comments, June 8, 2015, p.
-5; IREC Comments on the Staff Reports Regarding Interconnection Cost Certainty and Energy Storage Interconnection, September 12,
+15 E.g., ORA Reply Comments, June 8, 2015, p.
+5; IREC Comments on the Staff Reports Regarding Interconnection Cost Certainty and Energy Storage Interconnection, September 12, 2014, p.
+4; Bioenergy/PCAPCD Comments on the Joint Utilities' Motion, May 22, 2015, p.
+10.